 Once I realized that I could eat beans I set out to try them more often.
 I found out my absolute favorite beans are my aunt’s homemade baked beans.
 They’re delicious and I’d happily eat them anytime.
 They’re a favorite of my youngest daughter’s too!
 I need to get that recipe to add to my collection.

 What food would’ve kept you from getting a detention?

-A few months ago I had the opportunity to go to an buy cheap modafinil australia concert.
+A few months ago I had the opportunity to go to an Eric Church concert.
 It happened to fall on a weeknight… and with less than 2 days notice my wife couldn’t go because it was her late night at work.

 That meant if I went our kids would have to fend for themselves for the night.
 They’re old enough to be by themselves but I was conflicted.

 Eric Church is one of my favorite country artists but parental guilt, and the feeling that I needed to be there for my kids, made me want to turn the offer of tickets down.

 In fact, I was going to turn it down… but before I could… I was told that not only did I have tickets but I was on the list for a backstage meet-and-greet.
 It was too late to back out so I called a friend to see if he wanted to go.

 I still felt a little guilty leaving the kids at home and heading to the show but I’m glad I went.
 It was a great show, I had fun hanging out with a friend, and my girls got along just fine for a night without my wife and I around.

 That night… and the fact I almost turned it down… got me thinking a lot about parental guilt.
 How I know there have been times that I’ve let it get the best of me and missed some opportunities because of it.